Are you an adviser? Go to Unbiased Pro

 A stocks and shares ISA is, in some ways, similar to a cash ISA, but there are important differences.

-If you’re over 18 and a UK resident for tax purposes, you can a stocks and shares ISA.
-Similar to a cash ISA, you can open more than one.
+If you’re over 18 and a UK resident for tax purposes, you can open a stocks and shares ISA.
+Similarly to a cash ISA, you can open more than one.

-As mentioned above, the annual contribution limit is £20,000 across all the ISAs you have open.
+As mentioned above, the annual contribution limit is £20,000 across all the ISAs you have open, though this will change in April 2027.

 When you open a stocks and shares ISA, your money is invested in the stock market.
 You can either invest in funds or do your own research and buy your own stocks